joaopauloscho/todo_app/README.md

 # To do App
-Simple CRUD module developed with Drupal 10.
-It's intended to manage to do tasks.
+Simple CRUD Drupal 10 module developed to practice Drupal APIs such as Database API.

 :construction: **WIP**